x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/exchange-admin-center.md

 2. Click **+ Add card** and drag a card to the location you want on the dashboard.

-3. Select **Need help?**, if you need help from Microsoft 365 Support Assistant.
+3. Click **Need help?**, if you need help from Microsoft 365 Support Assistant.

 ### Feature pane